open-neuroscience/open-neuroscience.github.io/content/en/authors/Miguel-fernandes/_index.md

 #url:"https://www.neuro.mpg.de/baier/visiontoaction"

 # Short bio (displayed in user profile at end of posts)
-bio: I believe that knowledge and education can empower people and will lead to a significant improvement in our world.
+bio: "I believe that knowledge and education can empower people and will lead to a significant improvement in our world.
 I was born in Portugal and currently live in Munich, Germany.
 As a Neuroscientist I am using several methods, including high-resolution behavioral tracking, neuronal imaging, molecular and machine learning approaches to study behavioral choice in zebrafish larvae.
 I love teaching and to work in a team to solve complex questions.
-I am also a strong supporter of open source tools, accessible to people around the world to tackle their own challenges.
+I am also a strong supporter of open source tools, accessible to people around the world to tackle their own challenges"

 # Social/Academic Networking